 When can I apply for the major?

 Each fall, the call for applications is posted on the Jackson Institute website, circulated through the Residential College Deans Offices, and noted on the Sophomore website.
-Completed applications due the Friday before November Recess.
-This year the deadline is November 17, 2017.
+Completed applications are typically due the Friday before November Recess.
 Admission decisions are made before the start of the spring semester.